-The Emergency Medical Technician program is a semester-long program that is designed to prepare you for certification as an Emergency Medical Technician (EMT-1) in the state of California.
+The Emergency Medical Technician program is designed to prepare you for certification as an Emergency Medical Technician (EMT) in the state of California.
 It is a rigorous course with an overall focus on the pre-hospital phase of emergency care.

-Emergency Medical Technology (EMMED 101A) is a five-unit course offered during the fall, spring, and summer sessions.
+Emergency Medical Technology certificate consists of two courses (total 10 units).
+(EMED 101A) is a 9.5-unit lecture/laboratory course and the co-requisite (EMED 101C) a 0.5 unit lab/field course offered during the fall, spring, and summer sessions.

 Lecture: Will include selected topics in anatomy, physiology, patient assessment, and emergency care.